aseelert/ibmas-enable-masking-wxd-ikc/docs/5-catalogs.md

 <img width="1804" height="614" alt="image" src="https://github.com/user-attachments/assets/860953b6-cad5-4c47-9c49-c74eae92fad1" />

+2. **important:** Only published assets in the catalog will be affected by Rules

 ## Verification

 Check the catalog to see all assets and connections that will be affected by data protection rules: